 Don Behm is a U.S. Army veteran, having served two years as a member of the 11th Armored Division in Europe during World War II.
 His unit is credited with helping to liberate prisoners of war from the Mauthausen concentration camp in May 1945.
 Following his military service, Don enrolled in Heidelberg and received his degree in 1951.
 He went to work for two years for the Northern Ohio Breeders Association and spent 13 years as a salesman for Nabisco.
 At age 40, Don found his calling as a teacher in the Thompson School District (later Bellevue City Schools), where he also served as head basketball, track and cross country coach for 30 years.
 He was a fixture at Heidelberg athletic events, serving on the chain gang and in the press box at home football games and as the scoreboard operator at home basketball games for nearly five decades.
 He is beloved at his alma mater for singing the National Anthem before countless athletic events over the years.
 He was inducted into the Athletic Hall of Fame in 1999.

-Don and his wife, the late Jean (Good), class of ’52, are the parents of Scott, Stephen, Stewart, ’90, and Suzannah, and numerous grandchildren.
-He lives in Bellevue.
+Don passed away on August 14, 2015.
+He was preceded in death by his wife, Jean (Good), class of ’52.
+Surviving are four children, Scott, Stephen, Stewart, ’90, and Suzannah, and numerous grandchildren.